John Wraith (deceased?)

 John can place these devices on a person or structure, causing rank value 40 Armor Piercing Slashing damage per use.
 This is enough to blast through most buildings, or blow all but the strongest of people to itsy bitsy little pieces.

 Paranoia 3: his time as a secret agent and a member of the Weapon X program has left John somewhat... paranoid.
 His house is a veritable death trap, as is the yard around it - John trusts no one.
-He must pass a Willpower ACT at -6 RS in order to take a person at face value.
+He must pass a Willpower ACT at -6 RS to take a person at face value.

 Demolitions: John likes explosives.
 He uses them to great effect on buildings, vehicles, and even people (if they're strong enough - as are, say, the Shiva robots).
 He receives a +1 RS on ACT rolls to determine the place that explosives can do the most damage.